 The newsletter is not an appropriate place for essays or research articles.
-Please review writer's guidelines for our quarterly journal, Minnesota Genealogist, to determine if your article might be a candidate for publication in the journal.
+Please review the writer's guidelines for our quarterly journal, Minnesota Genealogist, to determine if your article might be a candidate for publication in the journal.

-MGS Journal--Minnesota Genealogist
+MGS Journal—Minnesota Genealogist

 is the quarterly educational journal of the Minnesota Genealogical Society.
 View a sample

 of our Journal.
-Some past issues
+Most past issues

 Design and Layout Editor: